tsmp-falcon-platform/ci-bundle-utils/README.md

 - [Local Development](#local-development)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Show me the money

+If you don't like reading documentation and just want to try it out in your current setup, see [this document](./docs/show-me-the-money.md).

 ## What is it?